Lartu/ldpl/docs/cppext.md

 3. The function must not take any parameters.
 4. The function must not return any values.

-Because LDPL does not _know_ the name of any functions declared in non-LDPL files, it allows the programmer to call any function and variable the `external` syntax, existing or not.
+Because LDPL does not _know_ the name of any variables or functions declared in non-LDPL files, it allows the programmer to call any function or variable, existing or not, by using the `external` syntax.
 If the variable or function you are trying to access does not exist, the C++ linker will throw a nasty error.
 Also, all C++ variable and function names must contain only `A-Z`, `0-9`, and the `_` character.
 Every character on the LDPL side will be converted to upper case, and non alpha-numeric characters will be converted to an underscore \(`_`\) when referencing the C++ side (again, as stated in the **Naming Schemes** section of this documentation).

 **Example:**